Florida Space Coast: A Bird and Nature Watcher's Paradise

 The Lagoon is also home to another endangered species, the West Indian Manatee.
 The large "sea cows" are more likely seen along the park's western boundary, where they use the Intracoastal Waterway as route south and north.
 Manatees leave the estuary during the winter months, but wildlife watchers may spot one at the Haulover Canal manatee overlook on Route 3.

-For a firsthand look at all the area has to offer wildlife lovers, check out the annual Space Coast Birding & Wildlife Festival, which will be held Jan.
-23 -28 in 2013.
+For a firsthand look at all the area has to offer wildlife lovers, check out the annual Space Coast Birding & Wildlife Festival.

 Other birds you might spots while in the area include: